algoz098/slicer-api/docs/OVERRIDES.md

 ## Validation rules and error messages

 - Unknown keys or keys incompatible with the current preset/configuration will result in an error:
-  - CLI: returns exit code != 0 with a detailed message

   - Addon: Promise rejected with a message containing the problematic key/value
   - HTTP API: 400 Bad Request with message “Invalid override option(s): …”
 - Out-of-range values or invalid enums also fail.